nathanwoulfe/Clip/umbraco-marketplace-readme.md

 # Changelog

-Upgrading from v1.0 to either v10 or v11?
+Upgrading from v1.0 to v10+?
 There's some manual tomfoolery required.

 Since v10+ includes support for media, the underlying data store had to change which meant Clip needs to distinguish Document and Media types, as well as the actual content type.